tjresearch/research-amey/README.md

-# research-amey
-research-amey created by GitHub Classroom

-Improving Space Exploration with Drone-Rover Connected Systems
+# Improving Space Exploration with Drone-Rover Connected Systems

 The current methodology for conducting Space Exploration of an extraterrestrial body is as follows:
   1. An Orbital Satellite identifies broad targets with potential anomalies.